voidapex11/code-snippets/README.md

 ## About
 it includes python code samples, node js code, java files, and js console tools (which can be used a *little* like extensions).
+It also contains my zsh config that I use on my computers.
 ## sbxl's mods
 put this before mod names in /sandboxels mods https://voidapex11.github.io/code-snippets/sandboxels%20mods/